How to Choose the Best Puppy Food and Treats, According to a Vet

 "Key differences in puppy foods as compared to adult dog foods include additional protein for muscle development, fats, and minerals for brain, teeth, and bone development," he says.
 "As important as the type of food is the feeding schedule.
 Puppies should be fed 3–5 times a day for the first several months depending on the breed or size of the dog.
 This is important to provide adequate fuel for energy and to avoid low blood sugar in a young pup."

-How to Choose the Best Food for Your Puppy
+How to Choose the Best Puppy Food

 With so many brands of puppy foods and treats out there, it's best to consult with your veterinarian on what to feed your puppy, Melillo says.